And sometimes our modeling sessions are planned.

 It’s hard to get Roxy to laugh.
 It’s hard enough to get her to smile.
 Roxy’s a totally different kind of girl.
 More serious, straight up.

 When I said Allie would be a good accountant, I didn’t mean the boring ass accountant stereotype who never leaves the house and just crunches numbers.
-I’m talking more about responsibility, dependability, and memory.
-Allie has all three in boatloads.
+I’m talking more about responsibility, dependability, and memory, who will every once in awhile let loose big time.
+Allie has all in boatloads.

 Roxy though is so different.
 There’s a sadness to her, which I secretly find intriguing.
 I hope she’s not reading this and mad at me.
 But I promised I’d never use her full name anyways.
 It’s not like there’s only one Roxy in America who’s a brunette with long hair and a killer body.